mhipszki/eslint-formatter-summary/README.md

 ## TODOs

+- remove ansi colours from test snapshots to allow them to pass when `np` runs them
 - add [semantic-release](https://github.com/semantic-release/semantic-release)
 - export results as JSON
 - export each rule turned off and ready to be added to `.eslintrc`